medic/medic-docs/configuration/purging.md

  - `reports`, an array of all reports for that patient that are present on the device (if you have already purged a report it will not show up here).

 And should return an array of `_id` values for reports you would like to be purged (or `undefined` / nothing if you don't wish to purge anything).
 Only ids of reports that were passed to the function are valid for purging: you are not allowed to purge contacts, other reports or any other documents.

-This function is just a JavaScript function, and so can do everything JavaScript can do!

-Unfortunately at the moment there is no utility for converting a real JavaScript function into a string, so you'll need to do that yourself.
-In the future this should be more convenient.

 ## Other configuration